Cake: Cake mixes

 During the Great Depression, there was a surplus of molasses and the need to provide easily made food to millions of economically depressed people in the United States.
 One company patented a cake-bread mix to deal with this economic situation and thereby established the first line of cake in a box.
 In doing so, cake, as it is known today, became a mass-produced good rather than a home- or bakery-made specialty.

 Later, during the post-war boom, other American companies (notably General Mills) developed this idea further, marketing cake mix on the principle of convenience, especially to housewives.
 When sales dropped heavily in the 1950s, marketers discovered that baking cakes, once a task at which housewives could exercise skill and creativity, had become dispiriting.
 This was a period in American ideological history when women, retired from the war-time labor force, were confined to the domestic sphere while still exposed to the blossoming consumerism in the US.
 This inspired psychologist Ernest Dichter to find a solution to the cake mix problem in the frosting.
 Since making the cake was so simple, housewives and other in-home cake makers could expend their creative energy on cake decorating inspired by, among other things, photographs in magazines of elaborately decorated cakes.

-Ever since boxed cake mix has become a staple of supermarkets, it is often complemented with frosting in a can.
+Cooking techniques

-Varieties
+Cake varieties are often distinguished by their ingredients and mixing techniques, both of which influence the texture of the finished cake.
+They may also be cooked through methods other than baking.

-Cakes are broadly divided into several categories, based primarily on ingredients and mixing techniques.
-There are about hundreds of different types of cakes, but there are two broad categories, that culinary divide them into: shortened, and unshorted cakes.
-Unshortened cakes contain no fat while shortened cakes do.
-These types may be combined in baking.
+Ingredients and mixing techniques

-Although clear examples of the difference between cake and bread are easy to find, the precise classification has always been elusive.
+The ingredients of a cake— in particular, leavening agents and fat—determine the texture and size of the finished cake.